thecrossed/chess_player_analytics/README.md

 Log the message when the workflow runs.

+7. output data

+Storing output data

+8. chess_dot_com_api.py

+Module dealing with chess.com api

+9. googlesheet.py

+Module dealing with google sheet

+10. stuudents.py

+Module dealing with student data

+11. games.py

+Module dealing with game data

 ## Project
-1. Generate game results for BO, BP and AN 2023 spring classes
+1. Generate game results for BO, BP and talented 2023 fall classes

 RCC club have weekly round-robin chess games for each class.
-Currently, teaching assistants need to visit the profile page of chess.com of each player to record the game result into a google spreadsheet per class.
+Currently, teaching assistants need to visit the profile page of chess.com of each player to record the game result into a google spreadsheet.
 This project aims to automate the work by calling chess.com API to get the games data and log it into a csv file which teaching assistants can download from this repo and upload to the google spreadsheet.

-Main steps -

-a.
-Get a collection of student username and the class they are in (json format)

-b.
-Calling the chess.com API for each student for their game archives of the past three months

-c.
-Extracting the username, game_starttime, game_endtime, white_username, black_username, Result from data in step b.

-d.
-Filtering out the games that don't have both players are in the same class

-e. calculate how many seconds of each game (TA might need this info to exclude games that don't count)

-g. push the change into the repo

-h.
-Automately run the job every day

-i.
-Sending game and result dataframe to [RCC_tianmin_students_games](https://docs.google.com/spreadsheets/d/1YbU3GZq58mWu5Kl4l4gPhq96aohmk8gFxbzGr6cpA7o/edit#gid=1280403112) and [RCC_chess_game_result](https://docs.google.com/spreadsheets/d/12R6hwzKys_DQE6vFpuOLGpe68hGHktSzd65AkR0nOsA/edit#gid=976340202)
+Sending game and result dataframe to [RCC_tianmin_students_games](https://docs.google.com/spreadsheets/d/1YbU3GZq58mWu5Kl4l4gPhq96aohmk8gFxbzGr6cpA7o/edit#gid=1280403112)

 ## Contact person